UOSCS/Olympic_Athletes/README.md

     ![Olympic Games Winter](https://drive.google.com/uc?export=view&id=1hxLoibKc9HgsivyN4cKcjbilJsxkLCN8)
     2. If you click ‘Results’ to access it, you will see the athletes who participated in the relevant Olympics.
 Duplicate athlete names will appear if an athlete has competed in multiple events.
     ![Olympic Games Winter](https://drive.google.com/uc?export=view&id=1ETDZrNl2-Aie9RKuhLqCgmC0P3SzEL0P)
-    3. Now we create a non-duplicate 'athlete_id' set by looking at all records that a country has competed in past Olympics.
+    3. Now we create a non-duplicate 'athlete_id' set by looking at all records(all 'Results') that a country has competed in past Olympics.
     4. Next, we start importing athlete information in earnest.
         1. Create an 'athelte_url' list from the 'athlete_id' set to access each athlete page.
         ![Olympic Games Winter](https://drive.google.com/uc?export=view&id=15wyO4z4s7t1-kv-8JqrdlkCcfQs-pkrj)